 - 25 years old: “Specialization” as a PHP backend developer.
 No, PHP is not that bad.

-I coded as well a lot of little games, fun experiments and side projects.
-Some are tools for developers, the last “big” one is Sharetoall.
-Nobody uses it, but it was fun to build anyway.
+I coded many other little games, fun experiments and side projects.
+Some are tools for developers, the last “big” one is DevDash.

-To be clear: even if I follow this routine pretty well for years, I was not able to do that from one day to another.
-I experimented, failed, tried again, failed again till everything fall into place, more or less.
+First, a disclaimer: even if I follow this routine for years, I wasn’t able to build the necessary discipline from one day to another.
+I experimented, failed, tried again, failed again, and finally everything fall into place, more or less.

 You don’t have to follow this kind of routine if you don’t want to.
 If you want to stay in bed till 11pm, that’s fine.
-Find and do what you like in your life, since it’s a pretty limited thing.
-You know, “know yourself”.
+Find out what you want to do in your life and try to do it.
+After all, life is a pretty limited thing.

-I don’t do that to become rich and famous.
+I don’t do all of that to become rich and famous.
 It’s not really likely, between you and me.
-I do that because I like it.
+I do it simply because I like it.

 - 30 / 40 minutes of sport, mainly callisthenics (GMB is my favorite)

-- 20 minutes of meditation (here’s a good ressource for meditation)
+- 20 minutes of meditation (here’s a good resource for meditation)